kyleatprinceton/cos597e-f25/calendar.md

 # Calendar

+With one exception[^1] all meetings are in-person, Fridays 1:30&ndash;4:30&nbsp;PM in 302 Computer Science.

 Readings marked **Paper Discussion**{: .label .label-purple } are for [pre-reading and e-discussion]({{ "/readings" | relative_url }}) by midnight Thursday